-- nurse certified as a nurse practitioner, nurse midwife, or clinical nurse specialist shall be deemed by law to possess the ability to practice without a written collaborative agreement as set forth in this Section. - (b) An advanced practice registered nurse certified as a nurse midwife, clinical nurse specialist, or nurse practitioner who files with the Department a notarized attestation of completion of at least 250 hours of continuing education or training and at least 4,000 hours of clinical experience after first attaining national certification shall not require a written collaborative agreement, except as specified in subsection (c).
+- 19 (a) An Illinois-licensed advanced practice registered 20 nurse certified as a nurse practitioner, nurse midwife, or 21 clinical nurse specialist shall be deemed by law to possess 22 the ability to practice without a written collaborative 23 agreement as set forth in this Section. - 24 (b) An advanced practice registered nurse certified as a 25 nurse midwife, clinical nurse specialist, or nurse practitioner who files with the Department a notarized attestation of completion of at least 250 hours of continuing education or training and at least 4,000 hours of clinical experience after first attaining national certification shall not require a written collaborative agreement, except as specified in subsection (c).
 Documentation of successful completion shall be provided to the Department upon request.